masonjames/mj-popcorntv-wiki/How-to-install-(Mac).md

 Step 1.
 Download Popcorn TV or Clone the Repository.
 For ease of updating I suggest that you clone the repository, if you do not know how to do that then please follow this [guide.
 (To be added)]()
 Step 2.
 Drag PopcornTV to your desktop (and extract it if you downloaded the zip).
 Rename it "PopcornTV".
 Step 3.
-Open Terminal or the Command prompt and enter the commands below.
+Open Terminal and enter the commands below.
 ```sh
 $ cd Desktop
 $ cd PopcornTV